 Talk therapy isn’t a quick fix.
 And as noted earlier, a 53-60-minute session can only cover so much.
 Think of each therapy session as a chapter in a book, not a book in a series.
 There are countless times where clients will hit a major revelation in the last few minutes of a session.
 At first, this can feel really frustrating for both you and your provider—you just had a breakthrough, and you want to keep talking!
 But, it’s actually nice to take some time and simmer on the breakthrough.
 Then, you can come back in the next session ready to really dive deeply into it with your provider.

 You might be exhausted afterward.

 Therapy can be draining.
-Of course, the sessions where you are able to get all the bottled up tears/emotions out are more draining than the others, but talking through emotional topics for nearly 60 straight minutes is always going to take it out of you.
+Of course, the sessions where you are able to get all the bottled up tears/emotions out are more draining than the others, but talking through emotional topics for nearly 60 straight minutes is hard work.
 Plan accordingly.
-We wouldn’t recommend scheduling a big presentation for work right after your therapy session.
+We wouldn’t recommend scheduling a big presentation for work right after your session.

 You might get homework.

 Since your time is limited, your provider may not be able to get to all the work you might need.
 You could see the therapy session as “in class” time and followed up with some powerful, self-growth homework activity afterwards.
 Sometimes this homework can be very academic (“read these two chapters on anxiety management techniques“) and sometimes it can be uncomfortable therapeutic work (“spend 5 minutes a day saying something kind to yourself in a mirror”).
 Don’t skip this part!

 It might get worse before it gets better.